 The direct integration of precise and, if necessary, fast measurement technology into the controller via EtherCAT ensures a simple system setup and reduces complexity.
 Other technological advantages include simple parameterization according to EtherCAT standards, synchronous scanning through Distributed Clocks (extending to external synchronization to any time source via IEEE 1588 PTP and others) and continuous diagnostics from the controller to the I/O level.

 EtherCAT is now so widespread in the world of highly specialized measurement technology that even unusual problems can be solved.
-Beckhoff components may not be available for all tasks, but a wide variety of EtherCAT devices are available on the market.
+Our components may not be available for all tasks, but a wide variety of EtherCAT devices are available on the market.
 The joining of forces of the EtherCAT manufacturers in the EtherCAT user organization ensures through specifications and tests that all EtherCAT devices and masters harmonize with one another.
-The interoperability thus guaranteed allows the mixing of EtherCAT devices on the bus.
-Today (2020), the ETG has more than 6,000 members worldwide - of which more than 100 are master manufacturers, so that almost every sensor or actuator now has an EtherCAT connection.
+The interoperability thus allows the mixing of EtherCAT devices on the bus level.
+Today, the ETG has more than 6,000 members worldwide – of which more than 100 are master manufacturers, so that almost every sensor or actuator now has an EtherCAT connection.

-However, a glance at the Beckhoff website is sufficient to see that the great strength of Beckhoff's integrated measurement technology lies in particular in the mixability on the DIN rail with hundreds of other EtherCAT Terminals.
+However, a glance at the Beckhoff website is sufficient to see that the great strength of our integrated measurement technology lies in particular in the mixability on the DIN rail with hundreds of other EtherCAT Terminals.
 In every measurement task, however complex, there are always "simple" digital or analog inputs/outputs to control – cost-effectively wherever possible.
-The tried-and-tested automation portfolio from Beckhoff has proven its worth here with its , which can easily be mixed with the measuring terminals.
-Other EtherCAT I/O systems such as the (IP 67 waterproof) or the for series use can also easily be connected to the Beckhoff measurement technology.
+Our tried-and-tested automation portfolio has proven its worth here with its , which can easily be mixed with the measuring terminals.
+Other EtherCAT I/O systems such as the (IP67 waterproof) or the for series use can also easily be connected to our measurement technology.

 Regarding time synchronization, appropriately equipped devices from Beckhoff (terminals, boxes, modules) provide very high measuring accuracy.
 However, a measured value is often only usable when the time of measurement is also known.
 EtherCAT brings along precisely the right basis for this with the Distributed Clocks system: Appropriately equipped devices support the high-precision time synchronization of all inputs and outputs, typically with time uncertainties of well below 1 µs, both relative in relation to the devices in a network and absolute in relation to a higher-level global reference time.
 The latter in particular is fundamental if several controllers are to be temporally networked: the Beckhoff EtherCAT master in TwinCAT can adjust to an external time, which enters the EtherCAT system via PPS or PTP and other ways.
 Worthy of note here are the TwinCAT function and the and EtherCAT Terminals.
 As a result, all EtherCAT devices on this bus then also run in sync with the external time.
 This allows, for example: